signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

   its signature but this may be weird).

-To reason about services, we do need `[EndpointServiceAvailability( Type endpointType )]` and `[assembly:EndpointServiceAvailability( Type serviceType, Type endpointType )`.
+To reason about services, we do need `[EndpointServiceAvailability( Type endpointType )]` and `[assembly:EndpointServiceTypeAvailability( Type serviceType, Type endpointType )`.
 The good news is that they apply to singletons and scoped services: we don't need more.
 It is important to understand at this point that any "regular" service (that is not tied to an EndPointType) be it singleton or scoped MUST be available from all the endpoints.
 If it is not, then its a bug that must be corrected by:
 - Declaring it to be available in the DefaultEndpointType (this tags the service to be IsEndpointService).
 - Declaring it to be available in any EndpointType that can expose it (and do the job of actually supporting it in every existing EndpointType).

+__Remark__: A singleton marked with one or more `EndpointServiceAvailability` and no `EndpointSingletonServiceOwner` is an error.
+This breaks the `IAutoService` magic that automatically computes the lifetime based on the dependencies but this limitation concerns only singleton endpoint services.
+Endpoint is an "advanced" concept: one won't implement an EndPoint every day and defining a service for an endpoint is a special task.

 All this implies a refactoring of the static type analysis so that a class or an interface is associated to 0 or more EndpointType, the IsEndpointService bit flag is now derived from the emptiness of this set.